-The Kitchen Garden project provides a community allotment to local people in order to help them get outdoors and also to provide fresh vegetables for the Topaz café.
+The Kitchen Garden project provides a community allotment to local people in order to help them get outdoors.

 Regular exercise and eating a healthy diet can lead to a range of benefits, including increased energy, happiness, health and even a longer life.